 I also like the balance between work and private life.
 Though there are busy periods close to filings, I generally have the impression that partners and colleagues try to help in order protect my private life, avoiding unnecessary work at night or weekends whenever possible.
 The partners tend to encourage us to be autonomous in the organisation of our time and our work.
 As a result, there is a feeling of mutual trust, which is highly appreciated in this very demanding job.

-After 13 years at the Swiss Federal Police, working primary in a leadership role, I was looking for a new challenge in the private sector.
+After 13 years at the Swiss Federal Police, working primarily in a leadership role, I was looking for a new challenge in the private sector.
 While I had a legal background, my experience in law enforcement was not an obvious fit for a traditional law firm.
-However, my background and skills were a perfect match when LALIVE was looking for support to coordinate their larger internal investigations projects.
+When LALIVE was looking for support to coordinate their larger internal investigations projects, my background and skills were a perfect match.
 I was impressed by LALIVE’s open mindedness to explore new paths, their sensitivity for new trends and exceptional team spirit.

-My role was new when I joined the firm and the department continues to grow.
+When I joined, the role was new and four years on, the department continues to grow.
 I coordinate and supervise the firm’s larger investigations and compliance cases and act as a central contact point internally, for clients and external service providers.
-This role allows me to capitalize on my ability to motivate, communicate and implement projects.
+This role allows me to capitalise on my ability to motivate, communicate and implement projects.